jmxpearson/hephys/README.md

 * `physutils.py` is a module containing utility functions related to data fetching and processing.
 Includes code for selecting all data relevant to a dataset tuple, bandlimiting, smoothing, splitting data around events, and binning spikes.

+* `physclasses.py` provides an LFP class wrapper for a Pandas dataframe.
+Includes useful functions from `physutils.py` as methods.

 * `prep_classifier_data.py` collects multichannel field potentials for each dataset and processes them into a form suitable for fitting predictive models of behavior.
 This processing involves constructing a matrix of integrated power in each channel in specified frequency bands for each trial (to use as regressors).
 Data are written to csv files.

 * `plots.py` contains two gists.
 One constructs a peri-event power "raster" across trials, the other a peri-event line plot off all channels, averaged across trial.